To some, a loud exhaust is a nuisance or a sign that it's time to go to the

 As mentioned by The Drive, San Diego County has regulations against sudden or "impulsive" noises in residential areas.
 An impulsive noise exceeds 82 decibels, but you have to prove that the driver passed this noise level to make complaints.

-According to Motor Trend, the driver in California may have violated two regulations under state law.
+Motor Trend, the driver in California may have violated two regulations under state law.
 In California, homeowners are given the right to protection from some level of noise in general, and they also have a specific law against loud exhausts.

 If you're worried about your car's noise, it’s important to learn about specific rules for where you live.
 Presumably, you also want to have a good relationship with your neighbors.